Do I Need Contracts? (Yes.)

 Thanks to groundbreaking legislation like the CCPA and CPRA, opt-out requests and other privacy rights are starting to put a price tag on user data.
 Many businesses are aware of the consumer’s rights, but they do not know their own.
 Exercising these rights is a form of negotiation, and how…

-As with the steam engine and internet, cloud computing and the SaaS industry are innovations that were bound to happen.
+Cloud computing and SaaS are innovations that were bound to happen.
+Just like the internet and the steam engine.
 Yet, most Thanksgiving conversations about SaaS Vendors are met with vacant expressions.
-Despite its lack of sex appeal, corporate spending on cloud computing services has grown from 1 billion in…
+Despite its lack of sex appeal, corporate spending on cloud computing services has grown from 1 billion in 2009…

 USING THE US COPYRIGHT PROCESS TO PROTECT YOUR E-COMMERCE BUSINESS